mdzharakhovich/mdzharakhovich/README.md

 Hi, I’m Maria.<br>
-I’m interested in sociology and analytics and dream about becoming a data scientist one day!
+I’m interested in analytics and dream about becoming a data scientist one day!